Site Search

 • some optical properties of telescopes and binoculars;

-• a new section on the electromagnetic spectrum;
+• a section on the electromagnetic spectrum;

 • information on filters for astronomical observing;